furSUDO/Discord-Ban-Appeal-Manager/README.md

 #### 1 - Linking
 Once DBAM has been added to **both** your main server and your appeal server run this command to link the two;
 ```
-!link <parentServerID> <appealServerID>
+/link <parentServerID> <appealServerID>
 ```
 #### 2 - Formatting
-From there you will be prompted to run `!init` in the appeal server, this is so that the bot can set up everything with the right structure and permissions it needs.
+From there you will be prompted to run `/init` in the appeal server, this is so that the bot can set up everything with the right structure and permissions it needs.
 Due to this command's destructive nature, it can ONLY be run in the appeal server.

 This can also be run at any time to fix any issues you may be experiencing.
 #### 3 - Whitelisting
 Since DBAM automatically kicks those who are not banned, you may want to whitelist your staff so that they can get in.
-Here is the command to add members to the whitelist;
+Here is the command to add members to the whitelist; (note that whitelisted members are required to be on the main server)
 ```
-!whitelist add <userID>
+/whitelist add/remove <userID>
 ```
 #### 4 - That's it
 ##### No... seriously, that's it.